 “Infrastructure in Nova Scotia is a huge advantage over many parts of Canada, especially the north,” said Quinn.
 “In terms of exploration, we can drive to all of our projects, which means we don’t have to worry about the risk and cost of helicopters, or the expense of a big exploration camp, and we can shorten our downtime.
 If we get to construction and development, there’s nearby rail, ports and power.”

 The province’s streamlined regulatory system rivals its Canadian western counterparts, including BC and the Yukon.
-Nova Scotia is recognized by the Fraser Institute as high on government support and low on geopolitical risk, ranking 11th out of 104 jurisdictions in terms of policy perception.
-In 2012, the Nova Scotian government initiated a mineral incentive program to assist exploration companies in search of new discoveries, including prospector, project funding and research grants.
+In 2012, the Nova Scotia government began a mineral incentive program to help exploration companies in search of new discoveries, including prospector, project funding and research grants.

 “Policy wise, Nova Scotia is excellent.
 Everything from staking information, to government geologists and permitting is very transparent and straightforward,” added Quinn.
 “There’s recently been an open-pit mine permitted and constructed, showing that it is possible to do so under the current rules and legislation.”